Antoine-Studer/vue-coworking/index.md

 <h3>Request states</h3>
   <img src="./requestsate.png"/>

 Same designations than for Booking states.

-Requests cans be in following statuses:
+Requests can be in following statuses:
 <ul>
   <li><strong>Waitlist</strong> as the initial status</li>
   <li><strong>Accepted</strong> when accepted by the administrator</li>